 The research in the Couzin laboratory focuses on revealing the principles that underlie collective animal behavior.
 Fish are a popular model species for studying these principles through analysis of videos of them schooling and swimming together.

 We worked with Prof. Dr. Iain Couzin (Max Planck Institute for Ornithology, Department of Collective Behaviour, University Konstanz), to provide a solution for high resolution and high framerate video recording.
-Prof. Couzin stressed that the use of higher resolutions and framerates, over increased scale, would allow the addressing of previously impossible to answer questions in the field of collective behaviour.
+Prof. Couzin stressed that the use of higher resolutions and framerates, over increased scale, would allow the addressing of previously impossible to answer questions in the field of collective behavior.

-Besides the technical specifications, it was important to have a system that could grow with the lab as new members joined, and one that was set up with a view toward the future; anticipating the storage and processing demands of a lab with a focus on quantitative understanding of behaviour.
+Besides the technical specifications, it was important to have a system that could grow with the lab as new members joined, and one that was set up with a view toward the future; anticipating the storage and processing demands of a lab with a focus on quantitative understanding of behavior.

-Our motif video recording system was a perfect fit for this project;
+Our motif video recording system was a perfect fit for this project:

 - High resolution and high frame rate industrial cameras

 - Capable of 24/7 operation